 On the other hand, if you are a touring guitarist and want that luxury of traveling light and still be able to practice on the move, then considering one of the best guitar headphone Amps around should be the thing for you.

-Guitar headphone Amps are small in size, and very portable.
+These amps are small in size, and very portable.
 Even if you’re backstage before your scheduled performance, or with your studio headphones trying to get inspiration for recording a solo, a guitar headphone Amp will help you accomplish a lot with your practice times.

-In this piece, I have chosen the best guitar headphone Amps that are available in the market based on their ease of use among other criteria for your peculiar practice situations.
+In this piece, I have chosen the best guitar headphone amps that are available in the market based on their ease of use among other criteria for your peculiar practice situations.

 So, if you’re ready, let’s dive in!

 - 1 What are Guitar Headphone Amps?

 - 4 Danelectro HoneyTone N-10

 - 5 Line 6 Pocket POD

 Guitar headphone amps are small amplifiers with a feature for using headphones to listen to yourself.
 This makes it very comfortable to play without disturbing either your roommates, family members, or even your landlady.

 The VOX AC 30 is one of the most sought after guitar headphone amp due to its ability to reproduce the sound of the bigger guitar amps through the headphone